Pink-Crab/Perique-Boilerplate_basic/README.md

 | /tests             # Holds all PHPUnit and WP_Unit config files and tests themselves.
 | /views             # Holds all template files
 | composer.json      # The composer configuration file.
-| phpcs.xml          # Defines the ruleset and custom rules for PHP-CS
+| phpcs.xml          # Defines the rule set and custom rules for PHP-CS
 | phpstan.neon.dist  # PHPStan definitions and stub declarations.
 | phpunit.xml.dist   # WP & PHPUnit configurations.
 | plugin.php         # The WP Plugin definition and app bootstrapping.
 | README.md          # You are here!

-# Optional artifacts, all included in gitignore and gernated for/during testing.
+# Optional artifacts, all included in gitignore and generated for/during testing.
 | /coverage-report   # The generated Coverage Report in HTML format.
 | /wordpress         # The test instance of WP used for WPUnit tests
 | /vendor            # Composer directory, should be uploaded with your code, but not needed in repo